 Again, the priority is training in context.
 You’re not teaching just how to run a football play.
 You’re training how to run the play when it’s 3 and 6, you’re in the red zone, the defense is blitzing out of their nickel personnel package, and the crowd noise is deafening.

-What are the benefits of advance sales training?
+What are the benefits of advanced sales training?

 Done right, advanced sales training will give your reps the ability to perceive, pivot, and play: